William and Kate on day-long visit to Northern Ireland

 The support packages are given to children following their time with PIPS to assist their ongoing recovery and ensure that their parents and guardians feel better equipped to cope.

-After the visit to PIPS, the couple travelled into Belfast city centre to view Trademarket, a new outdoor street-food and retail market.
+After the visit to PIPS, the couple travelled into Belfast city centre to view Trademarket, a new outdoor street-food and retail market where they took part in a spirited cocktail making race.

-Having opened its doors in July, the venue offers a place for different members of the community to come together to enjoy artisan food, drinks and products from local, independent vendors.
+After William was declared winner, the couple heard more about the Trademarket enterprise which transformed a previously vacant site, aiming to showcase new businesses while also increasing footfall in a less visited area.

+They also met with representatives from Kainos, a Belfast-based software company provided the site for the market at a peppercorn rent.

 Register for free to continue reading